apache/tvm-rfcs/rfcs/0025-add-pytorch-tvm.md

 resnet_tvm = compile(resnet_jit, option)
 ```

-Then we can use the accelerated tvm module directly in pytorch, and also use `torch.jit.script` together with the other 2 parts.
+The TVM-accelerated `resnet_tvm` module can be used directly in PyTorch, or integrated into TorchScript with `torch.jit.script` along with all other PyTorch-native operations.

 ```
 resnet_tvm = torch.jit.script(resnet_tvm)